codbex/codbex-documentation/docs/getting-started.md

 ## Overview

+This guide outlines the process of using the __codbex__ platform to create your initial 'Hello World' service.
+For more in-depth technical information on various aspects of the platform, its components, and capabilities, refer to the documentation listed in the references section below.

 ## Hello World

 In this guide, we'll walk you through creating a simple "Hello World" service using the Request and Response APIs.